akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He crossed the room slowly, sat on the edge of the bed, and put his hand on the pillow where Aldwina’s head had rested.
 He sat there for a long time.

 Beatrice opened her mouth to speak, then closed it.
-Instead, she busied herself with her usual tasks, leaving him be.
+Instead, she left him to be and busied herself with her usual tasks.

-Much later, she heard him sobbing quietly from his chair by the hearth.
+Some time later, she heard his sobbing coming faintly from the chamber.

-That evening, when at last she sat down to rest, she heard his approach and felt his hand come to rest on her shoulder.
+So it was that in the evening, when at last she sat down to rest, she heard his approach and felt his hand come to rest on her shoulder.
 She looked up, uncertain what to expect.
 His face was tired but open.

 ‘Thank you,’ he said.
 The first words he had spoken to her in several days.